A-Chughtai/facebook/README.md

 run the run_automation.py for the rest of the functionality

-make sure to setup your .env {the initial setup is given in a txt file... you just have to enter your apis and credentials and rename the file}
+make sure to setup your .env {the initial setup is given in a env_setup.txt file... you just have to enter your apis and credentials and rename the file}